Apollo's Song: Plot

 Back in the real world, Shogo is accused of murdering a nymphomaniac patient and escapes the institute.
 His speed running from the police is witnessed by Hiromi Watari (渡ひろみ), so she takes him to train to be a marathon runner.
 While he is training alone, Hiromi's former fiancé appears and pushes Shogo down a cliff, and he apparently dies but is rescued by Hiromi.
-Unconscious, Shogo has a vision of a dystopic future in which humans are subjugated by the race of clones called Synthians.
-He is sent to assassinate the queen of the Synthians, Queen Sigma, who physically resembles Hiromi, but falls for her instead.
-Gradually the queen begins to love him too, but after several mishaps involving her clones, Shogo is killed by a clone of himself created by the general of the Synthians (who resembles Hiromi's fiancé).
+Unconscious, Shogo has a vision of a dystopian future in which humans are subjugated by a race of clones called Synthians.
+He is sent to assassinate the ruler of the Synthians, Queen Sigma, who physically resembles Hiromi, but falls for her instead.
+Gradually the queen begins to love him too, but after several mishaps involving her clones, Shogo is killed by a clone of himself created by Prime Minister Bibimba, the general of the Synthians who resembles Hiromi's fiancé.

-Upon returning to the real world, he witness a double suicide by a couple whose love was not permitted by their families.
+Upon returning to the real world, he witnessed a double suicide by a couple whose love was not permitted by their families.
 When he discovers Hiromi is a physician who is trying to "cure" him, Shogo tries to commit suicide, but Hiromi stops him, falling over the edge.
 Shogo rescues Hiromi, and, as they acknowledge their love for one another, she dies in his arms.
 The police, along with the institute's doctor, find Shogo and attempt to inform him that the nymphomaniac's death was her own fault.
-However, Shogo tells the doctor that he finally knows what love is and that life has no meaning without Hiromi.
-Shogo dumps Hiromi's body in a canister of oil and provokes the police into shooting him, which kills him instantly.
-After this, Shogo is brought back before Aphrodite, who tells him that he must continue to endure pain and suffering whenever he finds love for the rest of eternity.
+However, Shogo tells the doctor that he finally knows what love is and that life is nothing but meaningless without Hiromi.
+Shogo dumps Hiromi's body in a canister of oil and provokes the police to shoot him, causing the canister to explode and kill him instantly.
+After this, Shogo is brought back before Athena, who tells him that he must continue to endure pain and suffering whenever he finds love for the rest of eternity.
+As Shogo leaves, Hiromi is resurrected and follows him.